adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 $
 ```

-### Create a Post Listing
+### Create a Log Listing

-We have the posts displaying on the home page and on their own page.
-We also have a file public/post/index.html that is empty.
-Let's make it show a list of all posts (not just the first ten).
+We have the logs displaying on the home page and on their own page.
+We also have a file public/log/index.html that is empty.
+Let's make it show a list of all logs (not just the first ten).

 We need to decide which template to update.
 This will be a listing, so it should be a list template.
 Let's take a quick look and see which list templates are available.